 - Checks are made payable to the student.

 - Recipients must submit a completed Scholarship Acceptance Form before checks are processed.

 - Recipients are required to notify FLPRP of any change in address, school enrollment or other relevant information and to send a complete transcript when requested.

-- Recipients will be invited to attend the scholarship awards ceremony; guests are welcome at a discounted cost.
+- Recipients will be invited to attend the gala/scholarship awards ceremony; guests are welcome at a discounted cost.